-Recommendation: The Applicant/landowner shall plant Douglas-fir or ponderosa pine seedlings (best suited for Seed Zone 303 at 3,600-foot elevation) at a uniform spacing no less than 10-feet by 10-feet, or 435 trees per acre.
-If deer browsing is expected (based on landowner's local knowledge), then the density can be slightly increased (8-feet by 8-feet) to account for potential mortality and/or damage.
+Recommendation: The landowner shall plant with Douglas-fir seedlings (best suited for Seed Zone 340 at 1,600-foot elevation) at a uniform spacing no less than 10-feet by 10-feet.
+If deer browsing is expected (based on landowner's local knowledge), then the density can be slightly increased to 8-feet by 8 feet to account for potential mortality and/or damage.
+This would require 65 trees at 10-feet by 10-feet spacing or 96 trees at 8-feet by 8-feet spacing.

-Types of Seedlings: Most conifer seedlings that come from nurseries are available in two forms: bareroot seedlings and containerized seedlings.
+Most conifer seedlings that come from nurseries are available in two forms: bareroot seedlings and containerized seedlings.
 Bareroot seedlings are essentially stock whose roots are exposed at the time of planting.
 Bareroot seedlings are grown in nursery seedbeds and lifted from the soil in which they are grown to be planted in the field.
-Containerized seedlings are grown individually in a variety of hardwalled vessels or in peat pots from seed.
+Containerized seedlings are grown individually in a variety of hard-walled vessels or in peat pots from seed.
 They're typically more expensive than bareroots but usually have a higher survival rate after planting due to their well-formed root system.

-Recommendation: Given the conditions of the site and the higher survival rate associated with containerized stock, use containerized seedlings if available.
+Recommendation: Given the conditions of the site and the higher survival rate associated with containerized stock, use containerized conifer seedlings if available.